andreyorst/fzf.kak/.github/PULL_REQUEST_TEMPLATE.md

-**NOTE**: This repository is a mirror for https://gitlab.com/andreyorst/fzf.kak.
-You can still submit your pull request, howver I will ask a permission to apply your patch manually on GitLab.
-If you have GitLab accout, please consider submitting pull requests there.
+**NOTE**: This repository is not actively maintened.
+If you want to become a maintainer please contact github.com/andreyorst